In Baton Rouge, there’s a $100 million football coach and everyone else

 Not exactly where Alice pictured him, but she likes that he now works in the school’s office of diversity.
 It’s an important responsibility as LSU distances itself from a troubling history, provides outreach to a city marked with reminders of division and Jim Crow, attempts to diversify a student body that’s two-thirds White.

 For this, he makes $12,000 per year and has his graduate school tuition waived, enough to make him feel both accomplished and destitute.
-He graduated high school early, has a bachelor’s degree, even ran for political office once.
+He graduated high school early, has a bachelor’s degree, even once ran for political office.
 Yet sitting here two weeks before Christmas, on the verge of asking his mother to buy Christmas gifts for his kids, Chris exists on one side of a vast wealth gap that divides his employer, his city, his country.

 “The most degrading, hardest, frustrating part of my life,” he says.